OpenDataServices/os4d/docs/patterns/documentation.md

 - This field will probably have a name and a description about how it is used.
 - Someone will write that down somewhere.
-- Someone else will share that with other people, via email, on a web page, in a pdf, in a presentation, as guidance in a data collection tool, etc
+- Someone else will share that with other people, via email, on a web page, in a PDF, in a presentation, as guidance in a data collection tool, etc
 - Those people may introduce small changes, errors, or even improvements as they reproduce the information.
 - Further, the ‘master’ description may change over time.
 How do people know whether the new description, or the old one is the correct one to use?
 Which (trusted) source should they use?
 An email someone sent, or the PDF they have in their hand, or…?

-In a worst case, people might incorrectly copy the structural information about the standard, e.g. a field name, or where it is nested; or, they might miss a field from a list that's intended to be complete.
+In the worst case, people might incorrectly copy the structural information about the standard, e.g. a field name, or where it is nested; or, they might miss a field from a list that's intended to be complete.

 ### Solution